containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 ## Starting the default frontend

 Now that you have the Redis storage of your Guestbook up and running, start the Guestbook web servers.
-Like the Redis followers, the frontend is deployed using Kubernetes pods and services.
+Like the Redis followers, deploy the frontend using Kubernetes pods and services.

 The Guestbook app uses a PHP frontend.
 It is configured to communicate with either the Redis follower or leader Services, depending on whether the request is a read or a write.